JSalaat/fullstack-pokemon-app/README.md

 Extend the search functionality with filters/sorting:

 - Users should be able to sort Pokémon by stats such as `attack`, `defense` etc.

-## Submitting your work

-To submit the challenge, either upload it to your Github in a private repo and provide us access (preferred) or zip up the project (minus the node modules) and return it back to us via email.

-If you're following the GitHub route please give read access to: louisotto@switchshop.co.uk and matthewslater@switchshop.co.uk